Blog: How Tos

 - Enforce a good password policy.
 Consider password length, use of alphanumerics, case and special characters.

 - Don’t leave password reset requests “alive” forever, they can be abused.
 Find a sensible duration, maybe a few hours, and set the reset to expire then.

 Obviously no-one wants password complexity and management to get in the way of someone setting up that account or making that transaction, but there is always a middle ground.
 If you don’t, your customer will re-use passwords from other sites, then the 3rd party gets hacked, hashes get stolen, cracked, then your customer accounts get compromised.

 Plenty of e-commerce sites offer links to Verisign and other root CAs to attempt to prove they are secure during the checkout process.

-So why not link to a free password vault too, whilst the customer is creating a password on your site?
+So why not link to a free password tool/vault too, whilst the customer is creating a password on your site?

 It’s the ideal time to capture them, when they’re thinking about passwords and security.
 Maybe it will reduce the order completion rate a little, so perhaps give them a reminder after the transaction is completed instead.

 Guess what: Dashlane make password vault/wallet products.
 What a surprise.
 No wonder they ran that survey!